- [Tip 1]: The 5-Step Value Ladder VideoFruit Bases Its Business On (& How You Can Too!)

 [Tip 1]: The 5-Step Value Ladder VideoFruit Bases Its Business On (& How You Can Too!)

 Before building a sales funnel, you should understand the concept of the “value ladder”.
-I learned this concept from Russell Brunson.
+I learned this really smart marketing concept from Russell Brunson.

 The value ladder is your big-picture zoomed-out funnel strategy.